commaai/monitoring/README.md

 If you are looking for a harder non-subjective challenge, try the <a href="https://twitter.com/comma_ai/status/854488327797448704">speed prediction challenge</a>

-You are given a video with matching speed data and a video without.
 Goal is to predict the speed of the car from video.
+Train and test set included.

 Twitter
 ------